Helen Mayo: Other activities

 Mayo became the first woman in Australia to be elected to a university council when, in 1914, she was elected to the Council of the University of Adelaide, a position she held for 46 years.
 She founded, in 1922, the Adelaide Lyceum Club, and was its inaugural president.
 The club provided a place for women who were leaders in their respective fields to meet, and aimed to "advance the status of women in the world of arts and letters".

 Mayo was also heavily involved in the life of female students and graduates of the University of Adelaide.
 She spearheaded the foundation of the Women Student's Club (eventually the Women's Union) in 1909, and in 1921 initiated efforts to unify the various student bodies at that University into what would eventually become the Adelaide University Union.
 The construction of the Lady Simon Building for the Women's Union was due in large part to her efforts, as was the founding of St. Ann's College, where she served as chairperson from 1939 to 1959.

 Mayo died 13 November 1967, aged 89.
 In its obituary, the Medical Journal of Australia described her as "the doyen of medical women in South Australia (and most probably Australia)", and credited her with the efficiency of South Australia's infant health welfare system.

 Helen Mayo Crescent in the Canberra suburb of Bonython is named in her honour, as is the Federal Division of Mayo.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

 Family

-Helen Mayo never married.
+Helen Mayo never married, but shared a house at North Adelaide with her partner, Dr. Constance Finlayson, and Miss Gertrude Young, sister of Walter James Young.
 The psychologist Elton Mayo (1880–1949) and judge Sir Herbert Mayo (1885–1972) were her brothers.